Forza Football: Fan confidence in FIFA

 Prior to the FIFA presidential election in 2016, Forza Football ran a survey in its app, asking more than 35,000 football fans in 30 countries to pick the next president of FIFA.
 The results showed that four out of five fans did not think Sepp Blatter was the right candidate for the job, and 69.2% said they had no confidence in FIFA.
 The questions in the poll were prepared and published by global anti-corruption movement Transparency International.
 The report was later picked up by media outlets around the globe, including The Guardian and CNN.
 In early 2017, 53% of 25,000 participants stated in another poll that they did not have confidence in FIFA.

 Academy

 In 2016, the company founded its own football academy in Siem Reap, Cambodia, after an employee noticed that there was a need for children to play for organised clubs and that only a low number of them had access to the few existing pitches.
 Two years later, around 150 young players trained in the academy, and up to 800 kids were reached in the community programmes every week.
 Besides that, players have the chance to become a coach for further personal development.

 World Record

-During the summer of 2018, the company broke the world record for the most amount of players in a single, non-stop football game, with its academy in Cambodia.
+During the summer of 2018, the company broke the world record for the largest number of players in a single, non-stop football game, with its academy in Cambodia.
 The record at the time was set in Chile with 2,357 players.
 After 85 hours, 2,734 players of all ages, races, backgrounds and genders had participated – scoring a combined 1,095 goals.